Sunday, April 14, 2013

 Heat the peanut oil in a large pan over medium-high heat.
 Place the cubes into the hot pan.
 They will sputter a bit when they hit the pan.
 Allow the brown on each side for 4-5 minutes each.
 You may need to add a little more oil to the pan during browning time if the cubes start to stick.
 Once they are fully browned, transfer them to another plate while you make the glaze.

-Reduce the heat to medium.
-Add in the sesame oil, soy sauce and mirin.
+In a separate clean saucepan, heat sesame oil, soy sauce and mirin over medium heat until it just begins to simmer.
 Stir well, then add in the vinegar, then sprinkle the brown sugar over the top.
 Add in the water and cornstarch mixture, stir until thickened, then remove immediately from the heat.

 Spoon the sauce over the top of the tofu cubes, then garnish with the sriracha pearls and sesame seeds.
 Serve immediately.